AdrianAntico/AutoPlots/README.md

 ## 📚 Plot Gallery

-Below are the full set of examples (kept from your original README), organized using collapsible sections for easier navigation.
+Below are the full set of examples for standard plots.

 ### 📐 Area Plots